TheArturthur/CoppermindScraper/Cosmere/Salas.md

 ### Ecology
 For a list of Rosharan flora and fauna, see :Category:Rosharan lifeforms.
-The shape and form of Rosharan ecology is influenced by four major factors: lower gravity, higher oxygen content, highstorms, and spren.
-The higher oxygen content and the lower gravity permit the existence of megafauna comparable only to the largest [[Sandling\|sandlings]] on [[Taldain\|Taldain]], while several species of animals are capable of forming spren bonds, further augmenting their capabilities.
+The shape and form of Rosharan ecology is influenced by four major factors: low gravity, high oxygen content, highstorms, and spren.
+The high oxygen content and the low gravity permit the existence of megafauna comparable only to the largest [[Sandling\|sandlings]] on [[Taldain\|Taldain]], while several species of animals are capable of forming spren bonds, further augmenting their capabilities.
 However, the most visually notable feature of Rosharan ecology is the way vast majority of them adapted to highstorms.
 Multiple species of both flora and fauna have developed shells to protect themselves from extreme weather, withdrawing into them whenever any danger approaches.
 Several species are noted as having body parts made of stone, such as the bark of [[Dalewillow\|dalewillow]] or hooves of [[Ryshadium\|Ryshadiums]].
 As stone doesn't grow naturally, three possibilities must be considered:

 The substance is actually stone, somehow either grown or gathered by the creatures,